 Transitions are defined as the method by which a message changes.
 This could be a pan, fade, slide-in/slide-out, or many others.
 While most sign software offers many options from transitioning from one slide or graphic to another, many signage by-laws will be written to complete transitions immediately with all parts of the message changing simultaneously.

 Content sizing is also a critical component.
 Many by-laws or codes limit the total digital sign area, and thus, the total size of a sign you can purchase.
 Pay attention to the portion or percentage of the sign that can be digital.

 Finally, animations or movement as a component of digital content is probably the biggest limitation of digital signage by-laws.
 Make sure you fully understand if movement is allowed, when it is allowed, and at what hours of the day.
 Some by-laws allow movement only during the day, or only within certain hours of the day.
 Others don’t allow movement at all.

-To close, while it may seem overwhelming to fully understand and abide by your local digital signage by-laws, at little research on your part can go a long way, and help you craft a decision and go-forward strategy that will help you maximize the value you can extract from your digital sign, while ensuring you’re playing within the limits of what’s allowed and what isn’t.
+To close, while it may seem overwhelming to fully understand and abide by your local digital signage by-laws, a little research on your part can go a long way, and help you craft a decision and go for a strategy that will help you maximize the value you can extract from your digital sign, while ensuring you’re playing within the limits of what’s allowed and what isn’t.